Self Defence Master Kevin O’Hagan Speaks To the MALESTROM

 TM: That’s a great quote.
 At The MALESTROM we are big believers in one’s ability to change the direction of your life and the power of the mind, have you studied much in terms of philosophy?

 KH: I have studied and read a lot about sports psychology, NLP, and Eastern philosophy… I love positive and profound quotes.

 TM: And your hero Bruce Lee was an avid reader of Eastern philosophical thought – have you looked into that much?

 KH: Yes I have to a degree.
-The Eastern mindset and belief system is very different to a western one… I have been lucky to train directly under many great Japanese instructors and learnt a lot about bushido or the way of the warrior and how they live their lives.
+The Eastern mindset and belief system is very different from a western one… I have been lucky to train directly under many great Japanese instructors and learned a lot about bushido or the way of the warrior and how they live their lives.
 I have also been fortunate to visit and train in Japan.